-Authentic leaders are masterful time managers and do not impose their stress onto others.
+Authentic leaders are masterful time managers and do not impose their stress on others.

 When leading from a centered place, an authentic leader’s time is well used and maximized through effective delegation.
 They manage their energy efficiently, practice self-care so they can lead with their best selves, and provide adequate structure with clearly defined goals for employees to be successful.

 To discover the power of authentic leadership, try a brain-based leadership online course.

 Control trumps relationships.

 One who seeks to control is uninterested in employees as people; they only assert power and maintain control.
 A micromanager is too focused on babysitting others to recognize that they are depleting the working relationship and breeding resentment through their actions.
 Wherever there is micromanagement, you will find strained relationships, worn-out employees, and people who don’t think the manager cares about anything but “their way or the highway.”

 Authentic leaders make relationships the foundation of all great accomplishments.